openregister/registers-rfcs/content/format-reduction/index.md

 ## Motivation

 The Registers data model and its REST API are still subject to change.
-The amount of formats which we currently account for unnecessarily complicate the implementation.
+The amount of formats which we currently account for unnecessarily complicates the implementation.
 For example, we want to evolve who the schema fits into the data model and how the schema is exposed to the user.